 - Occult breast cancer.
 Locating the very small, undiagnosed breast cancer (occult cancer) when a malignant axillary node is found and the origin cannot be determined with mammography or physical examination.

 - Surveillance of high risk patients.
 Breast cancer screening in patients with a genetic predisposition to breast cancer.

 Yes.
-Most policies do require a referral and a pre-certification.
+Most policies do require a referral and an insurance pre-authorization.
 You should check with your insurance company.
-If pre-certification is required, tell us when you make an appointment and we will take care of it.
+If pre-authorization is required, tell us when you make an appointment and we will take care of it.